Kubectl

 Resources:

-https://github.com/helm/helm/issues/7527
+- https://github.com/helm/helm/issues/7527

-https://jhooq.com/helm-chart-wordpress-installation/ - tutorial with some great helm examples
+- Tutorial with some great helm examples

-https://github.com/helm/hub/issues/208 - explanation of how to add a repo found with the search command
+- Add repo found with search command

 Install Plugin